- Handling a deleted record

 If the record to delete is already deleted, HDelete returns True.

 Name of HFSQL data file or view used.
-If this parameter corresponds to an empty string (""), HDelete handles the last data file used by the last function for HFSQL management (starting with the letter H).
+If this parameter corresponds to an empty string (""), HDelete handles the last data file used by the last HFSQL management function (functions that start with H).

 <Record number>: Optional integer